azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. Open a browser instance and navigate to the deployed Web App
+1. Open a browser instance and navigate to the deployed Web App.

-2. Join the chat
+2. Join the chat.

-3. Repeat with one or more additional browser tabs or from different a device and browser
+3. Repeat with one or more additional browser tabs or from different a device and browser.

-4. Start a conversation between these users in the Hotel Lobby
+4. Start a conversation between these users in the Hotel Lobby.

 #### Exit criteria

-- You should see your messages appear in all other browser instances joined to the chat
+- You should see your messages appear in all other browser instances joined to the chat.

 ## Exercise 5: Add intelligence